 The History of the Battle of Agincourt

-There will be Archery of course, the Fretted Fork contest and more!
+There will be Archery of course, Thrown Weapons, the Fretted Fork cooking contest, and more!

 The armies involved were those of the English King Henry V and Charles VI of France.
 Charles did not command his army himself, as he was incapacitated.
 The French were commanded by the Constable Charles d’Albret and various prominent French noblemen of the Armagnac party.